CompuTec/computec-docs/docs/processforce/user-guide/mrp/mrp-2-5/order-recommendation.md

 # Order Recommendation

 Efficient procurement planning is essential for maintaining optimal inventory levels.
 Order Recommendation in MRP 2.5 helps streamline this process by generating purchase and production suggestions based on demand and supply analysis.
-Users can access this feature through SAP Business One or the AE platform.
+Users can access this feature through SAP Business One or the  platform.

 ---